bitpay/cordova-plugin-qrscanner/readme.md

 });
 ```

-Configures the native webview to have a transparent background, then sets the background of the `<body>` and parent elements to transparent, allowing the webview to re-render with the transparent background.
+Configures the native webview to have a transparent background, then sets the background of the `<body>` and `<html>` DOM elements to transparent, allowing the webview to re-render with the transparent background.

-To see the video preview, your application background must be transparent in the areas through which it should show.
+To see the video preview, your application background must be transparent in the areas through which the preview should show.

+The [`show`](#show) and [`hide`](#hide) methods are the fastest way to toggle visibility of the scanner.
+When building the scanner into tab systems and similar layouts, this makes the application feel much more responsive.
+It's possible to reduce power consumption (to extend battery life on mobile platforms) by intellegently [`destroy`](#destroy)ing the scanner when it's unlikely to be used for a long period of time.
+Before scanning is used again, you can re-[`prepare`](#prepare) it, making the interface seem much more responsive when `show` is called.

 ### Hide